 Integrating cover crops into field crop production has gained interest in recent years as we discover the multitude of benefits that cover crops can provide to cash crops like corn.
-For example, cover crops can reduce nutrient and soil loss, increase soil organic matter, suppress weeds, and even serve as extra sources of livestock forage.
-All of these benefits help translate into increased cash crop productivity.
+For example, cover crops can reduce nutrient and soil loss, increase soil organic matter, suppress weeds and diseases, and even serve as extra sources of livestock forage.
+All of these benefits translate into the potential for increased cash crop productivity.
 In general, the benefits from cover cropping far outweigh the costs of implementation, but to use them with success, you need to identify your goals for using covers as well as potential farm and field constraints.
 Various cover crop species can provide different benefits but each comes with their own unique advantages and disadvantages.